Transport on the Gold Coast, Queensland: Cycling

 The Gold Coast is largely flat providing excellent opportunities for cycling, most major road corridors have dedicated cycle lanes located on the roads.
 The river corridors provide opportunities to link west from the Gold Coast Oceanway out to the hinterland.
 The V1 is an emerging cycle route along the M1 motorway corridor from Smith Street, Gaven to the Logan River at Beenleigh.
 In the future it will be extended southwards along the M1 corridor through Nerang, Robina, Varsity Lakes, West Burleigh, Palm Beach and behind the Gold Coast Airport to the New South Wales state border.

 The Gold Coast City Council has taken action in recent years to promote active travel.
 Mobike is a bike sharing company that operates in the city under contract from the council.
 Rather than only being able to access bikes from designated locations, this scheme allows people to borrow a bike wherever there is one available, and ride it to the desired destination without the need to return it to a 'docking station'.
 However, users can access up to 34 preferred bike parking areas known as 'Mobike Preferred Locations'.
-These areas are conveniently located beside key transport interchanges and existing city infrastructure, and they are easily identified by Mobike signs and ground markings.
+These areas are located beside key transport interchanges and existing city infrastructure, and they are easily identified by Mobike signs and ground markings.